chloefang95/artist-landing/README.md

 A modern, responsive landing page for an artist support startup.
 This page showcases a clean, minimalist design with a focus on visual aesthetics and user experience.

 ## Features
-- Modern, dark theme design
+- Modern, dark theme design with animated GIF hero section
 - Responsive layout
 - Beautiful typography using Inter font
 - Image gallery with hover effects